kyrylo/pry-theme/README.md

     Put your theme file in `$HOME/.pry/themes` directory.

-If you don't want to bother with routine operations, you can install a theme the Collection with help of `pry-theme -i <name>` command.
+If you don't want to bother with routine operations, you can install a theme from the Collection with help of `pry-theme -i <name>` command.
 For example, you can install tomorrow-night theme: `pry-theme -i tomorrow-night`.

 Oh, and don't forget to adjust your `.pryrc`!